Namdar Realty Group

 Namdar Realty Group is a private, family-owned real estate investment trust based in Great Neck, New York.
 As of 2021, the company owns over 400 properties.

 The company is most well-known for its ownership of over 100 shopping malls.
 Namdar's mall portfolio largely consists of "class B" and "class C" malls in small-to-midsize markets, many of which have been classified as dead or dying.
 The company has been criticized for poor management of its mall properties, particularly in terms of deferred maintenance, being described in one lawsuit as an "absentee landlord with a reputation as a 'slumlord'".

 Strategy

 Namdar's business strategy focuses on acquiring pre-built "class B" and "class C" malls in smaller markets.
 Because of their locations and current states, the malls are typically purchased in cash for around $5.3 million.
 Once acquired, properties' maintenance spending is substantially reduced (up to 67% less than other malls), and store rents are lowered to avoid low vacancy rates.
 The company will also often sell its malls' outparcels.
 Due to reduced maintenance and low acquisition costs, Namdar's capitalization rate averages 2-3 times that of a standard mall.

 Namdar's purchases are typically made with a partner firm, Mason Asset Management.
-Uber Capital Group, Gorjian Acquistions, and CH Capital Group have also been Namdar partners.
+Uber Capital Group, Gorjian Acquisitions, and CH Capital Group have also been Namdar partners.
 Namdar's primary source of investment capital comes from bonds on the Tel Aviv Stock Exchange.